humlab-sead/sead_bugs_import/README.md

 ## Overview

 ## Prerequisites

-For building and running the application you need:
+To build and run the application you will need:

 - [OpenJDK 1.8](openjdk.org)
 - [Maven 3](https://maven.apache.org)